Local and Remote Notifications in Depth

 APNs retains the last notification it receives from a provider for an app on a device; so, if a device or computer comes online and has not received the notification, APNs pushes the stored notification to it.
 A device running iOS receives remote notifications over both Wi-Fi and cellular connections; a computer running OS X receives remote notifications over both Wi-Fi and Ethernet connections.

-Adding the remote-notification feature to your app requires that you obtain the proper certificates from Member Center for either the iOS Developer Program or Mac Developer Program and then write the requisite code for the client and provider sides of the app.
+Adding the remote-notification feature to your app requires that you obtain the proper certificates from Member Center for Apple Developer Program and then write the requisite code for the client and provider sides of the app.
 Provisioning and Development explains the provisioning and setup steps, and Provider Communication with Apple Push Notification Service and Registering, Scheduling, and Handling User Notifications describe the details of implementation.